 Section 14 — Division Specific Contract Language Changes

 To maximize productivity and quality, and to improve the quality of work life for our employees, the Company and the full Union Bargaining Committee can agree to mid-contract language changes.
 The changes can be permanent or experimental as determined by the general manager and the full Union Bargaining Committee.
 All agreed upon changes, however, will be in effect for six (6) months unless both parties agree to end it earlier or extend it.
-Other than wage rates, insurance, pension, holidays, or vacation, all other changes, even if they impact or affect these sections, shall be permitted.
+Other than wage rates, insurance,, holidays, or vacation, all other changes, even if they impact or affect these sections, shall be permitted.
 Union representatives will be paid their straight time wage for time spent in these meetings.

 ARTICLE XIV